IKMLab/length-generalization-with-icl/README.md

-# master_thesis_DiNan_Lin_P76114723

-## How Do Position Encodings Affect Length Generalization?
+# How Do Position Encodings Affect Length Generalization?
 Case Studies on In-Context Function Learning

+This repository contains code for the paper: [How Do Position Encodings Affect Length Generalization?
+Case Studies on In-Context Function Learning](https://github.com/IKMLab/length-generalization-with-icl)

 Our codebase is based on the following repositories: